 During the fall of the senior year prior to the internship, you will receive an Internship Placement Request Form to complete.
 This will ask you for detailed information about your preferences and interests.
 You will then be asked to submit a professional resume to be given to prospective schools during the placement process.
-You will receive guidelines for writing your resume in October.
-You need to turn it in to the team coordinator in November.
+You will receive guidelines for writing your resume before the winter break and you need to turn it in to the team coordinator in mid-January.
 We hope each student will know her or his possible placement and meet the mentor teacher by the end of spring semester.
 However, it is impossible to guarantee this time frame or placement preferences because we are dependent upon many factors in the school districts that are beyond our control.